-With several urban-like developments in various stages of planning and construction in Ardmore, the unintended consequences of MUST are being seen in traffic congestion that has become dangerous to drivers and pedestrians, overcrowded schools, and an overtaxing of the Township’s infrastructure including stormwater systems, sewers and emergency services.
-The Vision for Ardmore provides a framework for changes to the MUST zoning overlay for Ardmore that citizens would like to see in order to protect the health, safety, and quality of life of the citizenry of Lower Merion.
-NACA continues to work with Township elected officials and staff toward amendments to MUST that will achieve the goals of the Vision for Ardmore.
+The unintended consequences of MUST have generated traffic congestion, reduced pedestrian safety, contributed to overcrowding in our schools, and an overtaxing of the Township’s infrastructure including stormwater systems, sewers and emergency services.
+The Vision for Ardmore provides a framework for planning for Ardmore that citizens would like to see in order to protect the health, safety, and quality of life of the citizenry of Lower Merion.
+We continue to work toward the goals of the Vision for Ardmore.

 A VISION FOR ARDMORE